markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 to use it until when they press the "launch missile" (or business equivalent) button something actually happens.

 How?
-Somebody will tell you that test servers are expensive.
+Stakeholders will tell you that test servers are expensive.

 How?
-Somebody will tell you that the live environment is only in the budget from the week before the project is about to finish.
+Stakeholders will tell you that the live environment is only in the budget from the week before the project is scheduled to finish.

 How?
 Product managers, even good product managers, that you like and trust, they will utter the dread, tragic words "we need it all, so I